John J. Maresca: Early life

-John Maresca has a Doctorate (PhD) in International Relations from Geneva School of Diplomacy & International Relations.
-Graduated from Yale University and then went on to pursue graduate work at the London School of Economics.
+John Maresca has a doctorate (PhD) in international relations from Geneva School of Diplomacy and International Relations, a for-profit business whose lack of university accreditation has put it under the spotlight of the news media.
+He graduated from Yale University in 1959 and then went on to pursue graduate work at the London School of Economics.
 Upon graduation, he served in the US military as a naval officer in North Africa and Europe.
 He then spent 6 years in early assignments as a career diplomat in the US Department of State.

-Throughout his entire life, John Maresca has been known to commit adultery in both his previous and current marriage, even once leaving on his wife's birthday to go meet another woman.
-He has also been known to physically abuse his wife and his daughter.
-In 2013, a police report was filed after he left his wife covered in bruises.
-He has also thrown heavy objects at her, thrown her down the stairs, breaking toes and fingers of hers.
-When she was only 6 years old, he threw his daughter in the trash can.
-Luckily, her mother was there to save her.

 Government career

-Maresca was Chef de Cabinet for two Secretary Generals of NATO, Manlio Brosio and Joseph Luns, in Brussels.
+Maresca was chef de cabinet for two secretaries general of NATO, Manlio Brosio and Joseph Luns, in Brussels.

 From 1978 to 1985, Maresca held a number of senior posts within the US Department of State.
-He was Deputy Head of the US Delegation for the Negotiation of the Helsinki Final Act, Head of NATO Political Affairs, Director of Western European Relations, and Deputy Chief of Mission at the US Embassy Paris.
+He was deputy head of the US Delegation for the Negotiation of the Helsinki Final Act, head of NATO Political Affairs, director of Western European Relations, and deputy chief of mission at the US Embassy Paris.

-From 1986-1989, Maresca served as Deputy Assistant Secretary of Defense for Europe and NATO at the US Department of Defense in Washington.
+From 1986–1989, Maresca served as deputy assistant secretary of defense for Europe and NATO at the US Department of Defense in Washington.
 He was responsible for all US military activities in Europe, including participation in NATO, US bases, and military relations with the USSR and the Warsaw Pact.

-In 1989, Maresca was appointed Ambassador and Chairman of the United States Delegation to the Organization for Security and Cooperation in Europe (OSCE).
-In this role he was the principal architect of the agreements which formally ended the Cold War and established new institutions for the post-Cold War era, the "Charter of Paris for a New Europe," and the "Joint Declaration of Twenty-Two States," both signed by the heads of State of 33 countries at the Paris Summit of 1990.
+In 1989, Maresca was appointed ambassador and chairman of the United States Delegation to the Organization for Security and Cooperation in Europe (OSCE).
+In this role he was the principal architect of the agreements which formally ended the Cold War and established new institutions for the post-Cold War era, the "Charter of Paris for a New Europe" and the "Joint Declaration of Twenty-Two States," both signed by the heads of state of 33 countries at the Paris Summit of 1990.

-In 1992, he was appointed United States Ambassador and Special Representative for mediation of the conflicts in Cyprus and Nagorno Karabakh.
-In this role, Maresca was responsible for helping to create the so-called "Minsk Group," which since 1992 has been the basic forum for negotiation of a peaceful settlement of the N-K conflict.
-Following this post Maresca was appointed Ambassador and Special Envoy to open United States relations with the newly independent states of Central Asia and the Caucasus.
-He helped to establish the principle that the newly independent States from the former USSR were entitled to membership in the OSCE, thus giving them their first direct link with Europe and North America.
+In 1992, he was appointed United States ambassador and special representative for mediation of the conflicts in Cyprus and Nagorno-Karabakh.
+In this role, Maresca was responsible for helping to create the so-called Minsk Group, which since 1992 has been the basic forum for negotiation of a peaceful settlement of the N-K conflict.
+Following this post Maresca was appointed ambassador and special envoy to open United States relations with the newly independent states of Central Asia and the Caucasus.
+He helped to establish the principle that the newly independent states from the former USSR were entitled to membership in the OSCE, thus giving them their first direct link with Europe and North America.